22 Transforming data: Re-expression for Shape and Spread

 A logarithm is defined by a base.
 Some of the most common bases are 10, 2 and exp(1) with the latter being the natural log.
 The bases can be defined in the call to log() by adding a second parameter to that function.
 For example, to apply the log base 2 to a vector y, type log(y, 2).
 To apply the natural log to that same value, simply type log(y, exp(1))–this is R’s default log.

-The choice of a log base will not impact the shape of the logged values in the plot, it only changes its absolute values.
+The choice of a log base will not impact the fundamental shape of the logged values in the plot, it only changes its scale.
 So unless interpretation of the logged value is of concern, any base will do.
 Generally, you want to avoid difficult to interpret logged values.
 For example, if you apply log base 10 to the investment dataset, you will end up with a small range of values–thus more decimal places to work with–whereas a base 2 logarithm will generate a wider range of values and thus fewer decimal places to work with.

 A rule of thumb is to use log base 10 when the range of values to be logged covers 3 or more powers of ten, \(\geq 10^3\) (for example, a range of 5 to 50,000); if the range of values covers 2 or fewer powers of ten, \(\leq 10^2\) (for example, a range of 5 to 500) then a natural log or a log base 2 is best.